-(d) Effect of Objections or Conflicting Translations.
-In the event of conflicting translations under paragraph (a) or if objections to another party’s translation are served under paragraph (b), the court shall determine whether there is a genuine issue as to the accuracy of a material part of the translation to be resolved by the trier of fact.
+(d) Effect of Objecting or Submitting a Conflicting Translation.
+If conflicting translations are submitted under subdivision (a) or an objection is made under subdivision (b), the court must determine whether there is a genuine issue about the accuracy of a material part of the translation.
+If so, the trier of fact must resolve the issue.

-(g) Court Appointment.
-The court, if necessary, may appoint a qualified translator, the reasonable value of whose services shall be taxed as court costs.
+(g) Court-Appointed Translator.
+If necessary, the court may appoint a qualified translator.
+The reasonable value of the translator’s services must be taxed as court costs.